polysquirrel/BFace/main/src/readme.txt

 some options might not work as advertised.

 1.1.5 Alternative potrait sets

 A directory with a portrait set can have a special subdirectory 'alternatives'.
-When present, it is should contain multiple (more than one) subdirectories, each representing different versions of the potrait for the same (parent) NPC.
+When present, it should contain multiple (more than one) subdirectories, each representing different versions of the potrait for the same (parent) NPC.
-The portrait in the parent 'portraitset' should always be one of those versions, with the best practice here has the main portraits be '.ref' files pointing to the default version between the alternatives.
+The portrait in the parent 'portraitset' should always be one of those versions, with the best practice here having the main portraits as '.ref' files pointing to the default version between the alternatives.
 If an appropriate option is selected during the installation, the user will be prompted to pick a single version to use.
 For this reason, each of the 'version' directories must contain